 Venezuelan President Hugo Chavez announced on Thursday that his government would move toward nationalizing major parts of the country’s oil industry.
 The announcement came just one day after the Venezuelan National Assembly agreed to Chavez’s request that he be allowed to rule by decree for the next 18 months.
 Since being re-elected in December with 63 percent of the vote, Chavez has put forward a series of sweeping reforms that will lay the groundwork for what he describes as “Bolivarian socialism.”
 Critics of this measure say it gives Chavez far too much authority.
 We host a debate. [includes rush transcript]

-Since being re-elected in December with 63 percent of the vote, Chavez has put forward a series of sweeping reforms that will lay the groundwork for what he describes as "Bolivarian socialism."
-Chavez says that with this added authority he also plans to nationalize Venezuela’s largest telecommunications company and the electricity sector.
+Since being re-elected in December with 63 percent of the vote, Chavez has put forward a series of sweeping reforms that will lay the groundwork for what he describes as “Bolivarian socialism.”
+Chavez says that with this added authority he’ll also plan to nationalize Venezuela’s largest telecommunications company and the electricity sector.

-Critics of this measure say it gives Chavez far too much authority.
+Critics of the measure say it gives Chavez far too much authority.
 They predict that nationalizing Venezuela’s industries will ultimately stunt Venezuela’s economic growth.
-President Bush told Fox News earlier this week: "I am concerned about the undermining of democratic institutions.
-And we’re working to help prevent that from happening."
+President Bush told Fox News earlier this week, quote, “I am concerned about the undermining of democratic institutions.
+And we’re working to help prevent that from happening.”

-AMY GOODMAN: To discuss the situation in Venezuela, we turn to two guests: James Petras is Professor Emeritus of sociology and Latin America studies at SUNY Binghamton, author of the book Social Movements and State Power; Francisco Rodriguez is assistant professor of economics and Latin American studies at Wesleyan University and the former chief economist of the Venezuelan National Assembly.
+To discuss the situation in Venezuela, we turn to two guests: James Petras is professor emeritus of sociology and Latin America studies at SUNY Binghamton, author of the book Social Movements and State Power; Francisco Rodriguez is assistant professor of economics and Latin American studies at Wesleyan University and the former chief economist of the Venezuelan National Assembly.
 We welcome you both to Democracy Now!

 Let’s begin in the studio in Hartford with Francisco Rodriguez.
 Your concerns right now about the move, the National Assembly granting Chavez the power to rule by decree?